rackerlabs/docs-developer-blog/_posts/2018-09-07-upgrading-oracle-business-intelligence-discoverer-part-2.md

 ### Conclusion

-This blog showed you how to configure or upgrade discoverer to 11.1.1.7 on RHEL 6, which supports Discoverer versions 11.1.1.6.0 and 11.1.1.7.0.
+This blog showed you how to configure or upgrade Discoverer to 11.1.1.7 on Red Hat%Reg; Enterprise Linux (RHEL) 6, which supports Discoverer versions 11.1.1.6.0 and 11.1.1.7.0.

 <table>
   <tr>If you liked this blog, share it by using the following icons:</tr>